AdobeDocs/commerce-merchant-services.en/help/price-index/installation.md

 ## Prerequisites

 * Adobe Commerce 2.4.4+
-* At least one of the following SaaS services installed:
+* At least one of the following SaaS services is installed:

     * [Catalog Service](../catalog-service/overview.md)
     * [Live Search](../live-search/guide-overview.md)